Stevecmd/aws-bootcamp-cruddur-2024/journal/week6.md

     --command "/bin/bash" \
     --interactive
 ```
+In the CLI, we can list our tasks by running:
+`aws ecs list-tasks --cluster cruddur`

-create load balancer to set in front of the backend container
+Create a load balancer to control traffic to the backend container:

-add the following code on your service-backend-flask.json
+add the following code to `service-backend-flask.json`

 ```
 "loadBalancers": [